xiajian/xiajian.github.io/_posts/2011-12-29-jekyll-introduction.md

 	Stores configuration data.

 - **\_includes**
-	This folder is for partial views.
+	This folder is for partial views，部分视图。

 - **\_layouts**
 	This folder is for the main templates your content will be inserted into.